Youg-Otricked/QuantumC/README.md

 **More Powerful Than Explosives™**

-C⁴ combines the performance of C++, the ergonomics of C#, and the safety of Rust—without the 20 `#include` statements.
+C⁴ combines the performance of C++, the ergonomics of Rust, and the cleaness of Zig—without the 20 `#include` statements.

 ---